 A.11.
-Primary oocyte is a diploid cell whereas secondary oocyte is a haploid cell.
-Primary oocyte is formed when oogonia are at the prophase-I of the meiotic division in the foetal ovary whereas secondary oocyte is formed from primary oocyte after meiosis – I division to produce ova in females during the stage of puberty.
+The primary oocyte is a diploid cell whereas secondary oocyte is a haploid cell.
+The primary oocyte is formed when oogonia are at the prophase-I of the meiotic division in the foetal ovary whereas secondary oocyte is formed from primary oocyte after meiosis – I division to produce ova in females during the stage of puberty.

 Q.12.
 State the role of the ampullary-isthmic junction in the female reproductive tract.

 A.12.
 In the ampullary-isthmic junction, fertilization of the ovum takes place.

 Q.13.
 How is polyspermy checked by the zona pellucida of the ovum?

 A.13.
 The zona pellucida is a thick layer that is girdled by corona radiata cells.
 During fertilization, cortical granules are released from the egg which blocks fusing of multiple sperms with an egg.

 Q.14.
 What is the significance of LH surge through the menstrual cycle?

 A.14.
 It triggers the rupture of Graafian follicle and causes the release of the ovum in the fallopian tube.